About the project

-How are the traditional owners of the land being engaged, and how will indigenous culture be acknowledged in the precinct?
+How are the traditional owners of the land being engaged, and how will indigenous culture be protected and acknowledged in the precinct?

-Will the operator be involved in the design of Geelong Convention and Exhibition Centre?
+Will the operator and coastal land managers be involved in the design of the precinct?

-The Melbourne Convention and Exhibition Trust is working closely with the government project team to provide input and expert advice into the planning, design, development, and future operation of the Geelong Convention and Exhibition Centre.
+The Great Ocean Road Coast Parks Authority and Parks Victoria are working closely with the project team to provide input and expert advice into the planning, design, development, and future operations and land management of the Twelve Apostle Precinct.

 Economy and jobs